ogmini/Notepad-Tabstate-Buffer/README.md

 ### 0.bin / 1.bin

 - First 2 bytes are "NP"
-- Sequence number (Stored as an unsigned LEB128)
+- Sequence number (Stored as a uLEB128)
 - "4th" byte 08 or 09 (File on disk (09) vs unsaved tab (08))
 - Unknown bytes
   - Variable chunk seen
     - 2 or 3 bytes Unknown (Depedent on the "4th" byte)
-    - Selection Start Index on close (Stored as an unsigned LEB128)
+    - Selection Start Index on close (Stored as a uLEB128)
-    - Selection End Index on close (Stored as an unsigned LEB128)
+    - Selection End Index on close (Stored as a uLEB128)
   - 01 00 00 00 before CRC
 - CRC 32 of all the previous bytes starting from the 3rd byte

 ## Chunk Format for Unsaved Buffer

 [Cursor Position][Deletion][Addition][CRC32]
-- Cursor position (Stored as a unsigned LEB128)
+- Cursor position (Stored as a uLEB128)
-- Deletion Action (Stored as an unsigned LEB128 indicating how many characters to delete)
+- Deletion Action (Stored as a uLEB128 indicating how many characters to delete)
-- Addition Action (Stored as an unsigned LEB128 indicating how many characters to add)
+- Addition Action (Stored as a uLEB128 indicating how many characters to add)
   - Added characters are stored as little-endian UTF-16
 - CRC 32 of the previous bytes